Meghamalhar: Plot

-The film is the story of Rajeevan, an advocate and Nandita Menon, a writer.
+The film is the story of Rajeevan, an advocate, and Nandita Menon, a writer.
 Rajeevan is married to Rekha, a bank employee, and has two kids.
 Nandita is married to Mukundan, a businessman in the Gulf, and has a daughter.
-Both meet each other accidentally and in due course their relationship becomes intimate (Mentally).
+They lead their normal family life happily.
+A mix-up in the cakes they ordered for their respective kids introduces the protagonists and their backgrounds.
+Both meet each other accidentally, and in due course, their relationship becomes intimate (mentally).
 Their tastes and thinking are almost alike.

-Megha Malhar movie tells Nandita who is a budding writer who works with a leading newspaper and Rajeevan an attorney.
-They lead their normal family life happily.
-A mix-up in the cakes they ordered for their respective kids introduce the protagonists and their background.

-Then they meet again, and again.
-When Rajeev narrates an incident in his childhood bearing uncanny resemblance to Nandita’s short story, she realizes he is her childhood friend on whose shoulders she leaned on in times of distress.

-A chemistry develops between them and Rajeev mistakes this to be love and expresses his feelings to her.
+When Rajeev narrates an incident in his childhood bearing uncanny resemblance to Nandita's short story, she realizes he is her childhood friend on whose shoulders she leaned in times of distress.
+A chemistry develops between them, which Rajeev mistakes for love, and he expresses his feelings to her.
 She responds predictably and tries to alienate him, ignoring him.
-But later she gifts her book "Megha Malhar" to him, revealing that she is his childhood friend.
+Later, she gifts her book, "Megha Malhar", to him, revealing that she is his childhood friend.

-Rajeev agrees never to meet her afterwards and meet her for the last time.
-They travel together to Kanyakumari where they had spent their childhood together and they decide to part their ways and live as strangers.
+Rajeev agrees never to meet her again and meets her for the last time.
+They travel together to Kanyakumari, where they spent their childhood together.
+They decide to part ways and live as strangers.

-Towards the autumn of one's life, they met again as strangers.

 Cast

 Soundtrack

-Lyrics were by O. N. V. Kurup and Nazim Akhtar.
-Music was by Ramesh Narayan and Jithesh (Rangathu).
+The film's lyrics were written by O. N. V. Kurup and Nazim Akhtar, and the music was by Ramesh Narayan and Jithesh (Rangathu).